Alcoholism: Short-term effects

-Drinking enough to cause a blood alcohol concentration (BAC) of 0.03–0.12% typically causes an overall improvement in mood and possible euphoria (intense feelings of well-being and happiness), increased self-confidence and sociability, decreased anxiety, impaired judgment and fine muscle coordination.
+Drinking enough to cause a blood alcohol concentration (BAC) of 0.03–0.12% typically causes an overall improvement in mood and possible euphoria (intense feelings of well-being and happiness), increased self-confidence and sociability, decreased anxiety, and impaired judgment and fine muscle coordination.
 A BAC of 0.09% to 0.25% causes lethargy, sedation, balance problems and blurred vision.
 A BAC of 0.18% to 0.30% causes profound confusion, impaired speech (e.g. slurred speech), staggering, and vomiting.
 A BAC from 0.25% to 0.40% causes stupor, unconsciousness, amnesia, vomiting (death may occur due to inhalation of vomit while unconscious) and respiratory depression (potentially life-threatening).
 A BAC from 0.35% to 0.80% causes a coma (unconsciousness), life-threatening respiratory depression and possibly fatal alcohol poisoning.
-With all alcoholic beverages, drinking while driving, operating an aircraft or heavy machinery increases the risk of an accident; virtually all countries have penalties for drunk driving.
+With all alcoholic beverages, drinking while driving a car or operating an aircraft or heavy machinery increases the risk of an accident; virtually all countries have penalties for drunk driving.